Copilot-Language/copilot/README.md

 Inc. and the National Institute of Aerospace.

-The following people have contributed to Copilot: Lee Pike, Nis Wegmann, Sebastian Niller, Robin Morisset, Alwyn Goodloe, and Levent Erkok.
+The following people have contributed to Copilot: Lee Pike, Nis Wegmann, Sebastian Niller, Robin Morisset, Alwyn Goodloe, Levent Erkok and Frank Dedden.